zestones/HMM-Sentiment-Analysis/README.md

 ## Toy Example

 The code also includes a toy example that demonstrates how to use Hidden Markov Models.
-In this example, we have **7 hidden states** *('happy', 'sad', 'angry', 'surprised', 'calm', 'fearful' and 'disgusted')* that relate to the emotions.
+In this example, we have **5 hidden states** *('happy', 'sad', 'angry', 'calm' and 'disgusted')* that relate to the emotions.
-The observable states are the facial expressions *('smiling', 'frowning', 'neutral', 'grimacing', 'wide-eyed' and 'closed-eyes')*.
+The observable states are the facial expressions *('smiling', 'frowning', 'grimacing', 'crying' and "neutral")*.

 In this toy example we use the ``baum_welch`` algorithm to train the model.
 The ``baum_welch`` algorithm is an iterative algorithm that uses the forward-backward algorithm to calculate the probability of a given sequence of observations.
 Then we use the ``viterbi`` algorithm to calculate the most likely sequence of hidden states that generated a sequence of observations from the transition and emission matrix that we calculated using the ``baum_welch`` algorithm.
 The start probability is defined as follow :